Members of Switchback’s Experts by Experience board (with poet and Switchback adviser Mr Gee) before our most recent meeting in July 2019.

 Since launching in 2017 we have held 12 meetings, attended by an average of five members each time.
 A total of 22 former Trainees have taken part, 10 of whom have attended more than one meeting and six are now full EBE members.
 We have increased the frequency of meetings from quarterly to six-weekly, and we’re now inviting every new Switchback Trainee to try out a meeting as soon as they’re ready.
 While all are men aged 18-30, the group’s strength is in its diversity of experience, with every member at a different stage of their journey out of the justice system.

-Members have been instrumental in guiding Switchback’s new strategic plan, in particular our decisions to increase our real-work training options for Trainees and expand our efforts to influence change across the justice system.
-EBE members are playing a growing role in influencing public policy; their views formed the basis of our response to the Justice Committee’s inquiry into TR (in which Switchback was cited a number of times), while members have recently met with MPs, MoJ officials and the previous Prisons Minister Rory Stewart.
+Members have been instrumental in creating Switchback’s new strategic plan, in particular our decisions to increase our real-work training options for Trainees and expand our efforts to influence change across the justice system.
+EBE members are playing a growing role in influencing public policy; their views formed the basis of our response to the Justice Committee’s inquiry into the Transforming Rehabilitation probation reforms, while members have recently met with MPs, MoJ officials and the previous Prisons Minister Rory Stewart.
 Members are also playing a real part in influencing better professional practice, for example by recently co-designing and delivering training for 38 prison and probation staff from across England.
 And by appearing on Channel 5 News, BBC News, in The Economist, on BBC 1Xtra and more, members are helping to raise awareness and shift attitudes about prison-leavers.

 This is just the beginning and we want to do a lot more to enable members to take control of the board’s agenda, activity and influence.